luizamboni/luizamboni/README_MORE.md

-# Luiz Zamboni
+# Luiz Zamboni 😎
-_Brazil_
+_Brazil_ 🇧🇷
-_luizamboni2002@hotmail.com_
+_luizamboni2002@hotmail.com_ 📧

 As an experienced Tech Lead and Full Stack Developer, I am proficient in various programming languages such as Ruby, Python, Golang, and JavaScript.
-I am skilled in designing, developing, and maintaining scalable web applications.
-I have strong experience in RESTful and SOAP APIs, microservices, and cloud services such as AWS.
-In my previous positions, I have built and maintained APIs and services in a variety of languages and frameworks.
+I am skilled in designing, developing, and maintaining scalable web applications. 💻

+I have strong experience in RESTful and SOAP APIs, microservices, and cloud services such as AWS. ☁️ In my previous positions, I have built and maintained APIs and services in a variety of languages and frameworks.

 I have experience building microservices architectures for complex systems, allowing for easier maintenance and scalability.
 In addition, I have worked with React, Node.js, and Ghost.js, where I have built custom content components for Ghost.js and plugins for Strapi.
-I am an advocate for using unit tests as a way to ensure high internal quality, which leads to better external quality.
+I am an advocate for using unit tests as a way to ensure high internal quality, which leads to better external quality. 🔬

 I am also enthusiastic about hexagonal and clean architectures, which help to keep the codebase maintainable and adaptable to changes.
-I have experience with big data, data pipelines, and data processing using tools such as Spark, S3, DeltaTables, and Athena.
+I have experience with big data, data pipelines, and data processing using tools such as Spark, S3, DeltaTables, and Athena. 🌟

-Overall, my passion for learning new technologies and commitment to continuous learning have helped me develop a deep understanding of software development, from building and maintaining APIs to designing scalable systems.

-## Education
+## Education 🎓
 **Technological Degree in Computer Science** _(2016)_
 _University Estácio de Sá, Rio de Janeiro, RJ_

-## Technical Skills
+## Technical Skills 💻
 - Programming Languages: Ruby, Python, Golang, JavaScript, Java, PHP
 - Frameworks: Spring Cloud, Ruby on Rails
 - Databases: MySQL, MongoDB